 According to the National Highway Traffic Safety Administration, approximately 10,000 people a year are injured using a jack or other vehicle-lifting equipment, and 74,000 are injured by a falling vehicle or vehicle part.

-As you improve your repair skills and move beyond what will soon become second-nature oil changes – as well as anything else which can be done on ramps and brakes, which don’t require you to get under the car – you’ll need to know how to work under the car safely when you can’t use ramps.
+As you improve your repair skills and move beyond simpler tasks like oil changes – or anything else which can be done on ramps and brakes and doesn’t require you to get under the car – you’ll need to know how to keep things safe when you can’t use ramps.

 For that, you’re going to need jack stands.